bigsmoke/pg_rowalesce/README.md

 Function-local settings:

-  *  `SET search_path TO rowalesce, public, pg_temp`
+  *  `SET search_path TO rowalesce, rowalesce, pg_temp`

 #### Function: `rowalesce_with_defaults (anyarray)`

-Coalesces the column values in the order of the records given and fall back to column defaults.
+Coalesces the column values in the order of the records given and falls back to column defaults.

 The argument may be `NULL` (coerced to the correct type) if you just want the column defaults for a table type.

 Function arguments: